 This vision emerges from two main and unwavering understandings–the first being that of the existing site constraints of the land.
 Current Sonoma County code for various uses on any property produces what we might call a "use budget."
 We will need to save the lion's share of our onsite "use budget" (especially in the future) to center the uses of all our guest season visitors and hopeful overnight retreatants.
 Our budget is physically constrained by the size of our land, the available zones for adequate septic percolation, legal setbacks, etc. The only way this budget will ever change for the better (and, thereby, allow additional uses) is either via the development of a new, large-scale municipal sewer system incorporating upper Warm Springs canyon, or via changes in county land use codes allowing for things like residential and commercially permitted waterless composting toilets.
 For the sake of the land and the waters that we daily use and are in deep relation with we hope to see these changes in our lifetimes, however we cannot base our plans on this needing to come to pass.

 The second unwavering awareness which informs our vision of developing immediately offsite, adjacent community residences is the fact that the original stewards of these lands–the Southern Pomo, Wappo and Coast Miwok peoples–also lived in this way in relation to the sacredness of geothermal springs.
-It's been shared with us that, to live directly upon the location of the springs, is not an easy thing to do, as it is like living atop a powerfully and ceaselessly upwelling medicine energy which brings things to the surface to be healed.
+We are grateful to have received this story now from more than one First Nations person that, to live directly upon the location of the springs, is not an easy thing to do, as it is like living atop a powerfully and ceaselessly upwelling medicine energy which brings things to the surface to be healed, shifted, transformed, acknowledged or honored.
 It could also be understood as being akin to living at a hospital or at a temple.
-These are sacred places that we are in relation with, that we tend, where we celebrate, engage in ceremony, recreate together, come for healing or insight, but we do not make our permanent personal homes directly in the middle of this.
-It is a place that needs breathing room, space, and room for all to come and not feel like they're coming to a particular person or groups' private home.
-We take this dimension of the history of the land and springs very seriously, and, in our direct experiences these past years that have necessitated us to live directly upon the land, we have found it to be very true!
+These are sacred places that we are in relation with, that we tend, where we celebrate, engage in ceremony, 'recreate' together, come for healing or insight, but it is ill-advised to make our permanent personal homes directly in the middle of a sacred commons.
+Places like this are best served with a bit of breathing room–space for all to come and be with the direct medicine of the place.
+We take this dimension of the historical relationship with the land and springs very seriously, and, in our direct experiences these past many years where, out of necessity, we've needed to live directly on the land, we've found this to be actually quite true–somatically, spiritually and energetically.

-The second structure will likely be sited within the footprint of the existing 2,300 ft2 Aletheia Community Barn, with views overlooking the large meadow and Sonoma Creek below.
-We expect it will consist of five private suites within a large two-story "main lodge" type building.
-Each suite in this second home will be roughly 600 ft2.
-Most would be downstairs and would also share common spaces, including a large ground floor commercial kitchen, ground floor group room/living room and shared bathrooms as well as a multi-purpose/workshop space and, upstairs, a very large main sanctuary space for large group gatherings with spectacular second-story floor-to-ceiling windowed views overlooking the whole of the back meadow and hills beyond.
+The other such structure will likely be sited within the footprint of the existing 2,300 ft2 Aletheia Community Barn, with views overlooking the large meadow and Sonoma Creek below.
+We imagine this large, two-story "main sanctuary" building might consist of between 5-10 rooms sized between 150-500 ft2.
+Most would be downstairs and would share access to several common spaces, including a large, ground floor commercial kitchen, group room/living room, shared bathrooms as well as a multi-purpose/workshop space and office/library.
+Upstairs would primarily consist of a very large main sanctuary for large indoor group gatherings featuring spectacular second-story, floor-to-ceiling windowed views overlooking the whole of the back meadow and hills beyond.

-The total bedroom count between these two homes will be based on the future septic capacity on the land and current codes, as was mentioned above.
+The total 'bedroom' count between these two structures will be based on the septic capacity on the land and future codes, as mentioned above.
 However, after redesigning how graywater and wastewater are managed property-wide and with promising new initiatives for composting toilets currently being pioneered within Sonoma County, there is a chance that, by the time we embark on this development journey, our existing septic picture could shift for the better.
 Our hope is that this may not only increase our "use budget" but also support a much more ecologically sound solution to wastewater management on the land.

-Building a limited number of residences designated for residential Steward housing is in keeping with retaining our commercial zoning.
-Future resident-Stewards may or may not then buy into shared ownership of these residences, depending on the work we do around legacy planning, which will include how we choose to legally re-incorporate in the future so as to best protect the Springs legacy and accessibility far beyond our lifetimes.
+Lastly, developing a limited number of residences designated specifically for year-round Steward housing is in keeping with retaining our commercial zoning.
+Future Steward residents may or may not buy into shared 'ownership' of these residences in some way, as this highly depends upon our collectives' choices around legacy planning such that we may best recoup our investors' sunk costs, but far beyond that, how we may best protect the Springs' legacy, accessibility, and noncommodification far beyond our lifetimes.
 Also its important to note here is that equity investment and residency are not equivalent in our Aletheia system.
 Indeed, these are distinctly separate and important roles within the structure of our community.
 This is different from many land-based community projects where equity confers the right to full-time residency.
-Instead, we expect there will be some Community Members with equity who don’t live on the land and there will be some Community Stewards who live on the land with a vital role to play here but without commensurate equity.
+Instead, we expect there will be some Community Members with equity who don’t live on the land and there will be some Stewards who live on the land with a vital role to play here but without commensurate equity.
 Our commitment is that Stewardship residency be financially accessible to all those who are meant to live here and care for these sacred Springs.

 Current Tandem Legal Structure